Psychiatrie Test

 55 / 60

 A girl is 20 years old who comes to psychiatric out patient department with her mother because she almost always appear to be in a state of crisis.
 She can be argumentative at one moment and depressed at the next and then complain of having no feeling at another time.
 Her behaviour is highly unpredictable.
 Her lives is reflected in repetitive self-destructive acts.
-What is the feeling of the patient?
+What is the most prominent behaviour of the girl?

 56 / 60